What is a Medical Expert Witness?

 About the Role

 An expert medical witness is a nurse, medical doctor, or other highly qualified and trained medical professional, who is employed to assist with a legal dispute, including malpractice suits.
 These licensed practitioners receive additional legal training in order to act as knowledgeable resources and court witnesses, when necessary, for certain legal matters.
-Their vital role is to offer their medical knowledge, including scientific education, knowledge of medications and other medical treatments, experience in clinical settings, and more.
+Their vital role is to offer medical legal consulting services that combine scientific education, knowledge of medications and other medical treatments, experience in clinical settings, and more.

 A malpractice suit must establish merit to determine litigation is necessary.
 In order to do so, the plaintiff must establish liability, or a breach of ordinary standard of care by a medical professional, group of professionals, or institution.
 The attorney representing the plaintiff must also establish causation and damages.
 This is where a medical expert witness plays a role.
 They can apply their knowledge to the records pertaining to a case and determine if standard of care was breached.
 They can also pinpoint the causation; for instance, the administration of a drug with deadly counteractions, and the extent of the injury it caused.